 - The spouses may need to remain married to maintain their immigration status.

 - The Ohio residency requirement of 6 months has not been met.

-- Either party had another spouse at the time of the marriage
+- Either spouse had a husband or wife living at the time of the marriage

 - Extreme cruelty